Are Alabama Vital Records Open to the Public?

 Vital records filed by the ADPH are both restricted and unrestricted, depending on the type and age of the record.
 Restricted records are available to select entities, and open documents are available to the general public.
 For papers with limited access, an application to unseal the records must be made with the court, which ordered the sealing of the document by being sealed.

-What are Vital Statistics in Alabama?
+Vital Statistics in Alabama

 According to Alabama Vital Statistics Laws § 22-9A-1, vital statistics are data derived from certificates and reports of vital events in the state.
 Vital events include birth, deaths, induced pregnancy terminations, marriages, divorce, and related reports.
 Vital statistics are studied and analyzed to identify crucial trends in a geographical region.
 These include infant mortality rates, natality rates, causes of death, marriage, and divorce.